spaceman-dev/GFG-Must-Do-Coding-Questions/Some_More_Strings/README.md

     Input: ABC
     Output: ABC ACB BAC BCA CAB CBA
     Explanation: Given string ABC has permutations in 6 forms as ABC, ACB, BAC, BCA, CAB and CBA .

+## 7. Non Repeating Character:
+    Given a string S consisting of lowercase Latin Letters.
+Find the first non-repeating character in S.
+    Example 1:
+    Input: S = hello
+    Output: h
+    Explanation: In the given string, the first character which is non-repeating is h, as it appears first and there is no other 'h' in the string.